Stephen Paddock: Investigation

 In addition to the firearms and accessories found in Paddock's hotel room, there was a note that included handwritten calculations about where he needed to aim to maximize his accuracy.
-The note contained the actual distance to the target, his pinpoint own elevation and the bullet trajectory relative to the line of fire.
+The note contained the actual distance to the target, his own elevation and the bullet trajectory relative to the line of fire.
 There were also several laptops in the suite, one of which was missing a hard drive.
 Computer forensics discovered hundreds of images of child pornography on the laptops.
-Paddock’s brother, Bruce Paddock, was arrested in Los Angeles in October in an unrelated child pornography investigation (referred to as "Daniel Paddock" in other sources).
+Paddock's brother, Bruce Paddock (referred to as "Daniel Paddock" in other sources), was arrested in Los Angeles in October in an unrelated child pornography investigation.

-Ammonium nitrate, often used in improvised explosive devices, was found in the trunk of his car along with 1,600 rounds of ammunition and 50 lb of tannerite, a binary explosive used to make explosive targets for gun ranges.
+Ammonium nitrate, often used in improvised explosive devices, was found in Paddock's car trunk along with 1,600 rounds of ammunition and 50 lb of Tannerite, a binary explosive used to make explosive targets for gun ranges.
 However, investigators clarified that while Paddock had "nefarious intent" with the material, he did not appear to have assembled an explosive device.
 An additional 19 firearms were found at his home.

+Over the weekend following the shooting, Paddock's Reno home was broken into via the front door by an unknown perpetrator.
+Authorities stated nothing was known to have been taken, and confirmed that the FBI was revisiting his homes.

 Motive

 According to police, Paddock acted alone.
 His motive remains unknown.
 There has been some discussion around brain pathology initially thought to be benign as a possible contributor.
 Paddock's remains were sent to Stanford University to receive a more extensive analysis of his brain.
 The Stanford pathologists found no abnormalities present within the brain.

 Investigators believe he was obsessed with cleanliness and possibly had bipolar disorder.
 Although a doctor did offer him antidepressants, he only accepted anxiety medication and it was reported that he was fearful of medication and often refused to take it.
 The doctor also described Paddock as "odd" and showing "little emotion".
 Psychologists ex post facto have noted a distinct similarity between Paddock's demeanor and the psychological construct alexithymia, which might have modulated his decision to conduct the shooting given its association with various mass murderers throughout history.

-The Islamic State (IS) tried to claim responsibility for the shooting, claiming Paddock was Abu Abdul Barr al-Amriki, and stated that Paddock had converted to Islam six months prior to the terrorist attack, but United States law enforcement officials have given no evidence of a connection between Paddock and IS.
-Stephen described himself as an atheist and often said to his Catholic girlfriend "your God doesn't love me".
+The Islamic State (IS) claimed responsibility for the shooting, saying that Paddock had converted to Islam six months prior to the terrorist attack, and had renamed himself Abu Abdul Barr al-Amriki, but United States law enforcement officials have given no evidence of a connection between Paddock and IS.
+According to his Catholic girlfriend, Paddock described himself as an atheist and often said "your God doesn't love me."